 - Can be taken out in 10, 15, 20, or 30-year lengths

 Adjustable-Rate Mortgage (ARM)

-- Mortgage interest rate changes, starting small and increasing over time
+- Mortgage interest rate changes, starting small and fluctuating over time

 - Are tied to one-year treasury bills or another specific index